 Did the job: I need this system to give me a reasonable amount of power to run lights and appliances when I’m camping or out in the country.
 I’m aware of the limitations of a 12 V battery.

-I just wanted to be sure that this system could fully charge my battery in the day so I could use it at night.
+I just wanted to be sure that this system could fully charge my battery during the day so I could use it at night.
 The solar panels charged the battery in eight hours, so they comfortably passed that test

 A Bit Flimsy: If you want to use the panels as part of a permanent rather than a portable setup, you will probably need to make a few improvements.
 For example, the kickstands that support the panels, while ideal for easy setup and removal, aren’t strong enough to withstand heavy weather.